sackjantina/cyber-resources/README.md

 [Back to Top](#table-of-contents)

-- [NPS Labtainers](https://nps.edu/web/c3o/labtainers) - Naval Postgraduate School's docker framework that they use for their MS in cyber security degree

 - [OTW Wargames](https://overthewire.org/wargames/) - Over The Wire Wargames.
 A bunch of SSH servers with capture-the-flag like challenges to do.
 Start with Bandit and work your way up.
+(Great for absolute beginners)

+- [NPS Labtainers](https://nps.edu/web/c3o/labtainers) - Naval Postgraduate School's docker framework that they use for their MS in cyber security degree.
+Great for practicing real skills inside of virtual machines.
+Best route to get these working is to get a Ubuntu VM running (20.04 LTS worked for me) and then let their install script configure everything for you.

 - [HTB](https://www.hackthebox.eu/) - Hack The Box is an online platform allowing you to test your penetration testing skills and exchange ideas and methodologies with thousands of people in the security field.
+(GREAT resource once you somewhat know what you're doing... beginners, don't start here)

 ### Learning